 Existing guidance for Social and Sustainability Bonds is applicable for raising capital for social projects to support fragile and conflict states.
 See the related press release and accompanying Q&A published on 27 April 2022.

 Translations of the Social Bond Principles

 Please note that the following translations are related to the 2017, 2018, 2020, 2021 and 2021 (with June 2022 Appendix 1) SBP editions, therefore the edition that each translation currently refers to is indicated below.
 Further translations are in progress and are being published here as they become available.

-This document aims to function as a pre-issuance checklist for issuers considering issuing Social Bonds and to give guidance on the steps for establishing a Social Bond Framework as recommended by the 2021 edition of the Social Bond Principles (SBP).
+This document aims to function as a pre-issuance checklist for issuers considering issuing Social Bonds and to give guidance on the steps for establishing a Social Bond Framework as recommended by the Social Bond Principles (SBP).
 Links to the different supporting documents (e.g., High-Level Mapping to the Sustainable Development Goals, Harmonised Framework for Impact Reporting of Social Bonds, etc.) have been inserted for ease of reference.
 It is intended to be a pragmatic and condensed tool for issuers and for investors.
 Also included are some common questions that the external review providers may assess pre-issuance.
 The 2023 version clarifies requirements around target population(s) and includes references to ”just transition” considerations.
 Issuers are also encouraged to complete the Social Bond information template that gives a summary reflecting the main characteristics of a Social Bond, illustrating its key features in alignment with the core components of the SBP.
 This contributes to market transparency and clarifies issuers’ alignment with the Principles.
 This helps inform the market participants on a standardised format.
 Completed templates can be made available on the Sustainable bond issuers database.